ministryofjustice/opg-lpa/service-front/content/guidance/Process_How to register the LPA.md

 #### Track the progress of the LPA after you've posted it

 Once you've posted the LPA to us, you can track its progress from the [Your LPAs](/user/dashboard) page.
-This will let you know when we've received the LPA, when we're checking it, and when we've returned it.
+This will let you know when we've received the LPA, when we're checking it, and when we've processed it.

 It’s not possible to track the progress of LPAs made before 1 April 2019.